Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `./bin/start-ssm.sh`

+   `-format` This option `should` be used in the first time starting SSM server for formatting the database.
+The option will drop all tables in the database configured in druid.xml and create all tables required by SSM.

    `--config <config-dir>` can be used to specify where the config directory is.
    `${SMART_HOME}/conf` is the default config directory if the config option is not used.